eilmenderov/school_21_4/philo/README.md

 <h1>-Philosophers-</h1>

-In this project, you will learn the basics of threading a process.
-You willlearn how to make threads.
-You will discover the mutex.
+<p>In this project, you will learn the basics of threading a process.
+You will learn how to make threads.
+You will discover the mutex.</p>

 How to use: